ChrisBit/FrontendAssignments/README.md

-A collection of assignements and snippets.
+A collection of assignments and snippets.
 Part of a front-end lecture from school.
 Kept for sentimental value.